threefoldfoundation/www_tf_cloud/content/home/index.md

 ![Image](./img/strategic.jpeg#md#mx-auto)

 #### Strategic Location
-Positioned at the crossroads of Africa and the Indian Ocean, Zanzibar offers easy access to regional and international markets.
+Positioned at the crossroads of Africa and the Indian Ocean, Zanzibar has a rich and diverse culture and offers easy access to regional and international markets.

 </div>